Monday, November 30, 2015

 Review

 I was enthralled to have seen it again after being busy with the other films and doing so.
-BACK TO THE FUTURE has top-notch performances, an original story and spontaneous laughter to mark it as one of my all-time favourites.
+BACK TO THE FUTURE has top-notch performances, an original story and spontaneous laughs, which make it one of my all-time favourites.
 If you have not seen this film, I say, "Great Scott!
 You don't know what you're missing!"

 Star rating: (10/10) Best Movie Ever